-WSSC is among the largest water and wastewater utilities in the nation, serving nearly 1.8 million residents in Montgomery and Prince George’s counties.
-Within these two counties, WSSC operates and maintains more than 5,400 miles of sewer pipeline.
+WSSC Water is among the largest water and wastewater utilities in the nation, serving nearly 1.8 million residents in Montgomery and Prince George’s counties.
+Within these two counties, WSSC Water operates and maintains more than 5,400 miles of sewer pipeline.
 Most of these pipes were constructed in the late 1940s and early 1950s, and are nearing the end of useful life.

 Rehabilitating the sewer infrastructure will require the use of various remediation methods in addition to the restoration of impacted streams in areas where exposed sewer components intersect with streams.
 These rehabilitation and restoration projects will take many years to complete.

-WSSC performs maintenance activities on a routine basis.
+WSSC Water performs maintenance activities on a routine basis.
 Some of these activities include manhole rehabilitation and pipe rehabilitation.
 Learn more about these activities by visiting the Sewer Rehabilitation Frequently Asked Questions page.

-Part of WSSC’s commitment to water quality includes the Sewer Repair, Replacement and Rehabilitation Program (SR3 Program).
-In July of 2005 WSSC joined with other individuals and groups concerned with water quality and announced an agreement on a comprehensive action plan to dramatically minimize (and where possible, to eliminate) sanitary sewer overflows (SSOs).
+Part of WSSC Water’s commitment to water quality includes the Sewer Repair, Replacement and Rehabilitation Program (SR3 Program).
+In July of 2005 WSSC Water joined with other individuals and groups concerned with water quality and announced an agreement on a comprehensive action plan to dramatically minimize (and where possible, to eliminate) sanitary sewer overflows (SSOs).
 An SSO is an event where untreated or partially treated wastewater discharges from a sanitary sewer system into the surrounding areas.
 The program encompasses comprehensive sewer basin studies and sewer main, manhole and house connection reconstruction and replacement.
 The SR3 Program page on this website includes information about the SSO Consent Decree, the right-of-entry program, work areas (including affected basins) and project updates, outreach materials, and frequently asked questions.

 While sewer system work is in progress water and sewer service may be interrupted for a period of time to allow work to be completed.
 Customers whose homes and businesses are impacted by this work will be notified approximately 48 hours in advance of any interruption to their water or sewer service.
 If you are at home you may even be asked not to use water for short periods of time.
 The period of “no water” is necessary to allow the contractors to work safely, allow for proper material curing/setting times, and the successful reinstatement of your sewer service.